spencertipping/nfu/hadoop.md

 - `-H.: ^gcf1.`: a distributed version of `sort | uniq`

-Normally you'd write the mapper and reducer either as external commands, or by using `nfu --quote ...` or `nfu -Q...`.
+Normally you'd write the mapper and reducer either as external commands, or by using `nfu --quote ...`.
 However, nfu provides two shorthand notations for quoted forms:

 - `[ -gc ]` is the same as `"$(nfu --quote -gc)"` (NB: spaces around brackets are required)